watson-developer-cloud/node-red-node-watson/README.md

 <a href="https://cla-assistant.io/watson-developer-cloud/node-red-node-watson"><img src="https://cla-assistant.io/readme/badge/watson-developer-cloud/node-red-node-watson" alt="CLA assistant" /></a>

 ### New in version 0.8.1
+- Node-RED & IBM-Watson & Use of promises on API invocation & IAM URL construct migration & Removal of default endpoint of
+    - Document Translator node

+### New in version 0.8.1
-- Node-RED & IBM-Watson & Use of promises on API invokation & IAM URL construct migration & Removal of default endpoint of
+- Node-RED & IBM-Watson & Use of promises on API invocation & IAM URL construct migration & Removal of default endpoint of
     - Speech to Text node
     - Speech to Text Corpus Builder node
     - Natural Language Understanding node